ChatGPT: Features

 Users interact with ChatGPT through conversations which consist of text, audio, and image inputs and outputs.
 The user's inputs to these conversations are referred to as prompts.
-They can explicitly tell ChatGPT to remember aspects of the conversation, and ChatGPT can use these details in future conversations.
-ChatGPT can also decide for itself to remember details.
-Users can also choose to disable the memory feature.
-To prevent offensive outputs from being presented to and produced by ChatGPT, queries are filtered through the OpenAI "Moderation endpoint" API (a separate GPT-based AI).
+An optional "Memory" feature allows users to tell ChatGPT to memorize specific information.
+Another option allows ChatGPT to recall old conversations.
+GPT-based moderation classifiers are used to reduce the risk of harmful outputs being presented to users.

 In March 2023, OpenAI added support for plugins for ChatGPT.
-This includes both plugins made by OpenAI, such as web browsing and code interpretation, and external plugins from developers such as Expedia, OpenTable, Zapier, Shopify, Slack, and Wolfram.
+This includes both plugins made by OpenAI, such as web browsing and code interpretation, and external plugins from developers such as Expedia, OpenTable, and Zapier.

-In October 2024, ChatGPT Search was introduced.
+From October to December 2024, ChatGPT Search was deployed.
 It allows ChatGPT to search the web in an attempt to make more accurate and up-to-date responses.
+It increased OpenAI's direct competition with major search engines.
+OpenAI allows businesses to tailor how their content appears in the ChatGPT Search results and influence what sources are used.